 Have everyone sitting down in a circle.
 Pick a category such as fruit, books, animals.
 Have someone walks around inside the circle and begins “shopping” for items in that category (naming them out loud).
 Everyone else picks an item in their head in that category (if the category is fruit: they might come up with oranges or durian or bananas).
 If someone’s choice has been called then they stand up behind the person and follow them around.
 The person continues calling out items until they are done.
 Then they declare “check-out” and everyone tries to find a seat to sit in.
 The person left standing then walks around the circle….

 Have the group stand in a large circle.
 As facilitator, stand in the center.
 In this exercise, whoever is in the center (currently the facilitator) is going to try to make someone in the circle smile.
-He or she can walk up and pick one person.
+They can walk up and pick one person.
 Then, without touching the person, the person in the center tries to make the person smile by saying: “Honey, if you really love me, will you please smile for me?”
 The person in the outside circle has to reply: “Honey, I love you but I just can’t smile.”
-If he/she smiles when saying that they change places with the person in the center – becoming the next person in the center.
+If they smile when saying that they change places with the person in the center – becoming the next person in the center.

 Have each participant write down something true about themselves (anything), without their names, on a piece of paper.
 Then, have them wad it up.
 Then, throw snowballs at each other!
 After a few minutes of play, have the group read the snowballs if you wish.
 Great for tension release!